tanepiper/node-bitly/README.md

 ## Usage ##

-    See tests folder for examples of usage.
+    var Bitly = require('bitly').Bitly;
+    var bitly = new Bitly('<YOUR USERNAME>', '<YOUR API KEY>');

+To see the methods available, see examples in the tests folder.
+All methods take a string or array list of urls or hashes and a callback to return the data

 See http://code.google.com/p/bitly-api/wiki/ApiDocumentation for format of returned object